top of page

 Anselm Keifer - Engel Mit Palette (Angel With Palette) - detail, 1977-8 — Oil, emulsion and shellac on canvas

-My memory of precisely what the piece looked like is very hazy (and it is not possible to find out which works are in the museums collection), but the above image is at least suggestive of the molten forms and foreboding potency that I recall.
+My memory of precisely what the piece looked like is very hazy, but the above image is at least suggestive of the molten forms and foreboding potency that I recall.
 But that was the power of it, the embodied experience was the meaning of the work, not an intellectual comprehension of it.
 For me, Keifer's work at its most visceral is not about a subject or theme, but a raw expression of it.

 Art piece showing a skeletal horse engulfed in flames.
 Background features black and white abstract patterns with text.
 Mood is intense.